-Facts about Green Sea Turtles in Hawaii
+Facts about Hawaiian Green Sea Turtles

-The size of honu varies, but most adults range from 3 to 4 feet in length, and usually weigh anywhere from 200 to 450 pounds.
+The size of honu varies, but most adults range from 3 to 4 feet in length.
+They usually weigh anywhere from 200 to 450 pounds.
 The longest sea turtle ever recorded was 5 feet long and weighed an astounding 871 pounds.
-Honu can live up to 80 years, and begin mating around the ages of 25 to 30, continuing every two to three years in a cycle.
+Honu can live up to 80 years.
+They begin mating around the ages of 25 to 30, continuing every two to three years in a cycle.

 Honu Nesting Habits